davejacobs/mint/README.md

 Mint is an agile, lightweight solution for your documents.

-Mint manages your documents in a decentralized way.
+Mint manages your documents in a decentralized but consistent way.
 It frees you from bloated word processors.
 Mint brings together standards and common templating languages for a clean, agile approach to documents.
 It uses HTML outside of the web.
-Leverages text for tons of different views.
+Leverages text for loads of different views.
 Keeps your data and formatting separate.
 In a word: simplifies.
 In a couple of words: kicks ass.

 In a few more: *Mint processes words so you don't have to.*